JackMcnamee/iadProject/README.md

-This is my project for Internet and Mobile Application development (Alarm that provides Math Problem for user when triggered)
+Project for Internet and Mobile Application Development Semester 1 (Alarm that provides Math Problem for user when triggered)